Healthdirect Free Australian health advice you can count on.

 You will then lie on a table and be given a buzzer to hold.
 When you press the button, you will be able to talk to the radiographer, who is in a different room.
 You will also be given earplugs or headphones to protect your ears, as the MRI scanner is very noisy.

-Depending on the scan, you will have leads placed on your chest to monitor your heartbeat, a plastic tube attached to your finger to check your breathing and heartrate, or a needle inserted into a vein if any medication is needed during the scan.
+Depending on the scan, you will have leads placed on your chest to monitor your heartbeat, a plastic tube attached to your finger to check your breathing and heartrate, or a needle inserted into a vein if any medicine is needed during the scan.

 The part of the body that is being scanned will be put into position and gently secured.
 Special coils are placed around it, usually in a pad or frame, to pick up signals from your body so the computer can create the images.